User’s Guide to CGNS#

 call cg_close_f(index_file,ier)

-A portion of the layout of the CGNS file for the ZoneBC_t node and its children is shown below.
+Below is a portion of the layout of the CGNS file for the ZoneBC_t node and its children.
 The ZoneBC_t node lies directly under Zone_t.

 Diagram showing CGNS layout for unstructured grid with boundary conditions at face centers